Webcomic / The Pigs Ear

 he is; later, he added a Cloud Cuckoolander

 , though-time will tell what Craig plans do with him).
-The Pig's Ear went live in March of 2009, after which Craig has tried to maintain a once-weekly update schedule, posting a new comic every Thursday if all goes well.
+The Pig's Ear went live in March of 2009, after which Craig tried to maintain a once-weekly update schedule, posting a new comic every Thursday (and later Friday) if all went well.
+In June of 2011, he warned that the comic had to go on an "extended break" because of personal issues; there has not been a single update ever since.

 The comic can be found here